Digilent/digilent-vivado-scripts/README.md

 1. `-x <xpr>`: Path to the project .xpr file the repo is to be checked out into.
 Default: `<repo>/proj/<repo name>.xpr`
 1. `-w <workspace>`: Path to the directory to be used as the SDK workspace.
 Default: `<repo>/sdk`
 1. `-v <version>`: Vivado version number.
 Default contained in config.ini.
 (Python only)

+**Note**: *All paths passed as arguments must either be absolute or relative to the current working directory.*
 #### Example Usage
 ##### Python:
 > <code>python git_vivado.py checkin -r D:/Github/Zybo-Z7-10-HDMI</code>